 Under certain exceptional circumstances, the State may elect to charge a juvenile as an adult.
 Generally, this occurs in cases involving defendants who are closer to the age of 18 (they must be over 14), when the nature of the crime is particularly egregious, and/or when the juvenile has been adjudicated delinquent previously and has not responded well to rehabilitative measures.
 If a prosecutor seeks to charge a juvenile as an adult, he or she must file a formal motion to waive the case up to adult criminal court, and must demonstrate that such a measure would more effectively deter the juvenile from future criminal activity.
 Due to recent legislative reforms, a prosecutor must file a motion requesting that a juvenile case be transferred to adult court within 60 days of the initial charges being filed.
 If the case is transferred to adult court, the defendant will face the same penalties as any other adult defendant if convicted.

 Contact Newark NJ Juvenile Assault Attorneys Today

-If you or your child has been charged with an assault or threat crime in New Jersey, contact The Law Offices of Alissa Hascup to discuss your case.
+If you or your child has been charged with an assault or threat crime in New Jersey, contact the offices of Alissa Hascup to discuss your case.
 Alissa regularly appears in courts in Bergen, Essex, Passaic, and Morris counties.
 She also assists with disciplinary education proceedings for middle school, high school, and college students.
 Simply call 862-257-1200 today to receive your cost-free consultation.